-All transcripts from other colleges must be on file in Admissions & Records prior to filing a "Request for Evaluation of Credit".
+All official transcripts from other colleges must be on file in Admissions & Records prior to filing a "Request for Evaluation of Credit".
 An evaluation of credit is required when a student is at or near 30 units.

-All degree or certificate applicable lower division work (freshman & sophomore level courses) previously earned at other accredited institutions will be included when computing the cumulative GPA for a degree or certificate from CMC.
+All degree or certificate applicable lower-division work (freshman & sophomore level courses) previously earned at other accredited institutions will be included when computing the cumulative GPA for a degree or certificate from CMC.

-The district evaluates and accepts transfer courses, units and grades in an equitable manner in accordance with the standards of the Western Association of Schools and Colleges Accrediting Association (WASC).
+The District evaluates and accepts transfer courses, units and grades in an equitable manner in accordance with the standards of the Western Association of Schools and Colleges (WASC) accrediting commission.